suchialex/CINS3002-HW04/instructions.md

   <summary>
     ✅ Modify the delete_employee() function call
   </summary>
-  In the apprpriate elif block, modify the delete_employee() function - it now takes one argument, the employees list.
+  In the appropriate elif block, modify the delete_employee() function - it now takes one argument, the employees list.
 Store the returned list in the same variable (for simplicity)

 </details>